CapstoneBitsPlease/JamaConnectFrontend/README.md

 3. Change the project key in the `url` section of each `module` in the `atlassian-connect.json` file (this is located in the public folder) to match your project key.
 Your key should look like uppercase letters and numbers (a project key for a project named test-jira-project might be TJP).

-4. Use ngrok to make the files available over the internet - open a separate terminal and run `ngrok http <PORT>`.
+4. If not using this for production -> Use ngrok to make the files available over the internet - open a separate terminal and run `ngrok http <PORT>`.
 Change `<PORT>` to whichever port the frontend is using.
 This should open a status page with HTTP and HTTPS URLs.

 5. Copy the HTTPS URL, append `/atlassian-connect.json`, and paste this in your browser to ensure it shows the correct JSON file.